 “The crowds were applauding, cheering on the drivers, showing how happy they were to see the cars going at such speed and with such a sound and such a noise.
 The cars made a scary but spectacular noise and the people normally moved to the side of the road so when the cars came around they started clapping and clapping.”

-The rear of the Peugeot’s 205 T16 E2 hit the cameraman, upended him, broke some bones and sent his camera flying into the crowd.
+The rear of the Peugeot’s 205 T16 E2 hit the cameraman, up-ended him, broke some bones and sent his camera flying into the crowd.
 In pieces.
-The Finn lost his rear bodywork, but got to the end of the stage.
+Salonen lost his rear bodywork, but got to the end of the stage.
 Immediately, the crews were up in arms about the lack of control of the spectators.
 Officials were told at the end of the stage, but nothing was done.

 Right around that time, Joaquim Santos’s Ford RS200 left the start.
 It’s worth pointing out that Santos was one of Portugal’s best-known rally drivers – a frontrunner on the national scene.
 And 1986 was the big time.
 It was his moment.
 After years in an Escort RS1800, he’d landed the Blue Oval’s rocketship for the season.